Wayrion/jetbrains-llm-eval/README.md

 - transformers, torch (install a torch build suitable for your platform)
 - datasets

+> [!NOTE]
+> Install a platform-specific torch build (CPU, CUDA, or ROCm) before running the CLI so transformers can locate the correct backend.

 ## Quick start

 1) Create and activate a virtual environment and install deps